gdiaz384/AriaDeploy/README.md

 # AriaDeploy

-AriaDeploy is an Automated Scalable Windows Deployment Tool
+AriaDeploy is a Tool for Deploying Windows Systems in Enterprise Enviornments

-AriaDeploy transfers previously captured .wim images (captured via dism/mdt/imagex/gimagex/sccm) over the network using Aria, a bittorrent client, and automates common deployment tasks such as the installation of drivers.
+AriaDeploy transfers previously captured .wim images (captured via dism/mdt/imagex/gimagex/sccm) over the network using Aria, a bittorrent client, and automates common deployment tasks, such as the installation of drivers.

-Currently AriaDeploy supports all Windows 7-10 x86/x64 images (both RTM and custom) for deployment on BIOS/UEFI systems.
+Currently AriaDeploy supports all Windows 7-10 x86/x64 images (both RTM and custom), and including servers, for deployment on BIOS/UEFI systems.

-The development emphasis is on zero-configuration "just works" software with minimal end-user dependencies.
+AriaDeploy:
+- focuses on providing completely automatic deployment
+- aims to enable zero-configuration deployment scenarios
+- while also supporting very complicated deployment scenarios
+- is scalable horizontally whether deploying to 5 or 500 computers
+- seemlessly integrates into existing workflows
+- has minimal dependencies and aims to be trivial to bootstrap

 ## Screenshots: